AresMUSH/ares-docker/README.md

      docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-7. Within the shell, run these commands to set up the game using this command:
+7. Within the **docker shell**, run these commands to set up the game using this command:

 ```
     cd aresmush